Chrisae9/chis-website/content/blog/website.md

 ### Hosting on the Web

-To buid the website run `gatsby build`
+To build the website run `gatsby build`

 Here is my nginx configuration used to host the website on my server: